Sick of protein powder farts?

 Protein powder farts are smelly farts caused by protein powders.
 They are a common side effect of protein powder, and can be unpleasant for you and everyone around you.

 Why does protein powder make you fart?

-Protein powder can make you fart.
-It can also make your farts smell terrible.
-Many people assume that smelly farts are the price to pay for using protein powder, but this is simply not the case.
-Protein powder should not make you fart, and if it does, you need to find a new protein powder.
-Before you go ahead and switch brands, however, you need to understand what is making your fart in the first place (hint: it’s not the protein).
+Many people assume that smelly farts are the price to pay for using protein supplements, but this is simply not the case.
+Protein powders and shakes should not make you fart, and if they do, you need to find a new supplement.
+Before you go ahead and switch brands, however, you need to understand what is making your fart in the first place.

 Here is a list of the most common food additives in protein powder: